How to enter Hennessy New Irish Writing

 Awards are made annually in three categories: First Fiction, for writers publishing their first story; Emerging Fiction, for writers still to publish their first book; and Emerging Poetry, for first-time poets or poets still to publish their first collection.

 The winner of each category will receive a Hennessy trophy and €1,500.
 A Hennessy New Irish Writer of the Year, chosen from the winners of the three categories, will receive an additional prize of €2,500 and a trophy.

-Stories submitted to Hennessy New Irish Writing should not exceed 2,200 words.
-Up to six poems may be submitted.
+Stories submitted to Hennessy New Irish Writing should be between 1,650 and 2,200 words.
+Up to six poems may be submitted, with a single email please.
 There is no entry fee.
 Writers whose work is selected for publication will receive €130 for fiction and €65 for poetry.

 You can email your entry to email@example.com or post it (with a stamped addressed envelope) to Ciaran Carty, Hennessy New Irish Writing, The Irish Times, 24-28 Tara Street, Dublin 2.
-In both cases please make sure to include your name and telephone number; if you are entering by post, please also include your email address if you have one.
+In both cases, please make sure to include your name and email address if you have one.

 We reply to all submissions, but please note that this can take up to four weeks.